Distance Education Student Information and Procedures

 Please also note that there may be consequences with regard to professional licensure eligibility for students who move to other states or territories while completing online programs.
 For programs leading to professional licensure, students are advised to determine whether their program will satisfy the academic prerequisites for professional licensure in a new state.

-Student's should contact the college or department offering the program to request information about whether a specific state’s professional licensure requirements can be satisfied by completing the program and whether there may be additional requirements or costs involved.
-Students are also encouraged to contact the appropriate licensing body in their state with any questions relating to professional licensure.
+You are also encouraged to contact the appropriate licensing body in your state with any questions relating to professional licensure.
 CareerOneStop, sponsored by the U.S. Department of Labor, provides a survey tool for locating regulatory bodies associated with licensed professions in each state.
 In addition, the Council on Licensure, Enforcement, and Regulation (CLEAR) hosts contact information for many licensing boards categorized both by jurisdiction and by profession.

 Direct Disclosures and Student Location Determination Procedures